ashutoshnagdahoneywell/tcs-template-java/README.md

 b. query/subscribe for long running commands
 c. submitting a set of messages, returning a single final response
 4. Loading and using configuration with the configuration service
+5. HCD to Assembly CurrentState publish/subscribe
-5. Client app to exercise the assembly commands
+6. Client app to exercise the assembly commands

 ##  Documentation